TasCL/ggdmc/README.md

 require(ggdmc)

 ## Use a 6-parameter drift-diffusion model
-## This only experimental factor is Stimulus type
+## The only experimental factor is Stimulus type
 m1 <- model.dmc(
   p.map     = list(a="1", v="1", z="1", d="1", sz="1", sv="1", t0="1",st0="1"),
   constants = c(st0=0, d=0),  ## Fixed st0 and d at 0